 For check-in, we were required to go through the standard Check-in desk.
-But there was almost zero queue at any desk and in minutes we were headed for security.
-We had a quick coffee and utilised the Airport wifi before heading to the gate.
+But there was almost zero queues at any desk and in minutes we were headed for security.
+We had a quick coffee and utilized the Airport wifi before heading to the gate.

 We were assigned to Sky Priority so were one of the first on (and off) the Plane.
 Our Exit row seats were right at the door and we simply got on the plane and sat down.
 So far the day had been very effortless.
 Not usual for an Airport.

 Cabin and Seats